Chad Pennington: 2009 season

 Pennington (#10) with fellow 2009 Dolphins team captains Jason Taylor, Joey Porter and Jason Ferguson.

-Pennington was the starter for the Miami Dolphins 2009 season, with Pat White as the second string, and Chad Henne as the third string.
+Pennington was the starter for the Miami Dolphins 2009 season, with Chad Henne as the second string, and Pat White as the third string.
 On September 27, 2009, against the San Diego Chargers, during the third quarter Pennington injured the same shoulder on which he had two previous surgeries.
 Chad Henne served as his replacement in the 23–13 loss.

 On September 28, Pennington went in for an MRI amidst speculation of a season-ending injury.
 On September 29, 2009, it was announced that initial results show a torn capsule in his throwing shoulder.
 After seeking a second opinion, Pennington decided to go with a third surgery on the shoulder.
 Pennington later said that although he was not sure if he would play again, he would try and rehabilitate the shoulder and work on getting back to the NFL.
 He was officially placed on injured reserve and the Dolphins acquired Tyler Thigpen from the Chiefs for an undisclosed 2010 draft pick.

 2010 season

 On March 5, 2010, Pennington was re-signed by the Dolphins to a one-year deal.
 The deal would pay him $5.75 million if he had started, $4.2 million if he had been traded by the team, or $2.5 million as a back-up to Chad Henne.

 On November 10, 2010, Pennington was named the starting quarterback for the November 14 game against the Titans.
-On his first play, Pennington suffered a severe shoulder injury.
+On his second play, Pennington suffered a severe shoulder injury.
 The injury was considered potentially career-ending.